zehao-dong/CktGNN/README.md

 If you find OCB and the source code are useful, please cite our paper.

+    @inproceedings{dong2022cktgnn,
-    @inproceedings{dong2022cktgnn,title={CktGNN: Circuit Graph Neural Network for Electronic Design Automation},author={Dong, Zehao and Cao, Weidong and Zhang, Muhan and Tao, Dacheng and Chen, Yixin and Zhang, Xuan},booktitle={The Eleventh International Conference on Learning Representations},year={2022}}
+    title={CktGNN: Circuit Graph Neural Network for Electronic Design Automation}, author={Dong, Zehao and Cao, Weidong and Zhang, Muhan and Tao, Dacheng and Chen, Yixin and Zhang, Xuan}, booktitle={The Eleventh International Conference on Learning Representations}, year={2022}
+    }

 Zehao Dong, Washington University in St. Louis zehao.dong@wustl.edu